queryluke/masseffect-5e/static/data/rules/06-04-weapons.md

 that weapon and use his or her proficiency bonus.

 An object that bears no resemblance to a weapon deals 1d4 damage (the GM assigns a damage type appropriate to the object).
-If a character uses a ranged weapon to make a melee attack, or throws a melee weapon that does not have the thrown property, it also deals 1d4 damage.
-An improvised thrown weapon has a normal range of 10 meters and a long range of 30 meters.
+If a character uses a ranged weapon to make a melee attack or throws a melee weapon that does not have the thrown property, it also deals 1d4 damage.
+An improvised thrown weapon has a normal range of 6 meters and a long range of 18 meters.
+Light improvised thrown weapons have ranges of 10m and 30m, and heavy improvised ranged weapons have ranges of 4m and 12m.